dean-martin/cpu-emulators/README.md

 T for TILT (historical anticheat for pinball, causes GAME OVER)

 D for Debug stepping CPU in terminal on carriage return.
-Type 'd' then <CR>
+In the terminal running the app, type 'd' then <CR>
 (carriage return, enter) to stop. 'q' to quit.

 TODOs: